OpenDSA/OpenDSA/RST/en/RecurTutor/Introduction.rst

    In every recursive call, the parameters must be in some sense "closer" to the base case than those of the original call.

-Imagine that someone in a movie theater asks you what row you're sitting in.
-You don't want to count, so you ask the person in front of you what row they are sitting in, knowing that you will respond one greater than their answer.
-The person in front will ask the person in front of them.
-This will keep happening until word reaches the front row and it is easy to respond: "I'm in row 1!"
-From there, the correct message (incremented by one each row) will eventually make it's way back to the person who asked.

 When first learning recursion, it is common for people to think a lot about the recursive process.
 We will spend some time in these modules going over the details for